LetMeGoogleIt4You/ARCH/readme.md

 [Using Netmiko(Alternativ):](https://github.com/LetMeGoogleIt4You/ARCH/blob/master/Part1/Netmiko.md)

-## Part 2: Pharse informasion and create a csv file
+## Part 2: Parse informasion and create a csv files
 [Using SecureCRT or Python:](https://github.com/LetMeGoogleIt4You/ARCH/blob/master/Part2/readme.md)

 ## Part 3: Create one excel file from all CSV file